deepcerulean/passive_record/README.md

 ## Features

-  - Just 'include PassiveRecord' to activate a PORO in the system
   - New objects are tracked and assigned IDs
+  - Build relationships with belongs_to, has_one and has_many
-  - Query on attributes and simple relations (belongs_to, has_one, has_many)
+  - Query on attributes and associations
+  - Supports many-to-many and self-referential relationships
   - No database required!
+  - Just `include PassiveRecord` to activate a PORO in the system

 ## Examples